durffy/UMLHero/Design/UserStories.md

 AS a: Designer
 I want: Update Responsibilities so that:  I can manage and make corrections to the Responsibilities of an object

+AS a: Designer
+I want: Delete Responsibilities so that:  I can remove uneccessary Responsibilities from an object